 In my first post about our huge backyard renovation project, I showed you how we tackled our roof, railings and the edition of huge sandstone blocks, re-turfing and basically turning our “hole in the ground” leftover from an above ground pool, into a beautiful outdoor entertaining area.
 You can see the before/after and progress HERE.

 I would love to have the spare cash to buy some new outdoor furniture from a company like Charming Bench Company, however I was struggling to come to terms with the idea of just scrapping our current furniture, it is in very good condition considering how long we have had it!
-However, during our reno project, I received an email from Dulux Australia, asking if I had any outdoor furniture that needed a makeover, and would I like to try their new Rapid Finish spray system for outdoor painting.
+There were other options out there that would look great, for example, something like this poly outdoor furniture, however, during our reno project, I received an email from Dulux Australia, asking if I had any outdoor furniture that needed a makeover, and would I like to try their new Rapid Finish spray system for outdoor painting.
 Uh – yeah?!

 So here are the pictures I sent them of our weary and worn outdoor furniture: After discussing with their colour consultant the colour scheme of our house, we decided to go with the same colours as the exterior of our home.
 The newly painted roof is a Colorbond colour called Deep Ocean and our railings are Colorbond’s Classic Cream.
 The paint department at Bunnings was able to match these colours for us from the cans of Rapid Finish outdoor paint that Dulux had sent me.
 I also selected a third colour, Light Leather, but didn’t end up using this for our outdoor setting and will save it for another occasion.The RapidFinish sprayer is powered by the Wagner brand which gives it great cred to start with.
 I’ve used Wagner spray units before and have been happy with their design and usability.
 This spray unit comes even more compact than any other I’ve used, with the motor head section even smaller and locking in to the spray gun nicely.